 The Phillips Park Zoo is located at the center of Phillips Park in Aurora.
-This little zoo has great animal exhibits, a free splash-pad and a large playground.
+This little zoo has great animal exhibits, a free splash-pad and two separate playground areas.
 Read on for tips and information to help plan a visit with your family!

 Other Features of Phillips Park

-At the back entrance of the zoo, families can spend an afternoon at the large playground, which has plenty of picnic tables and benches nearby.
-There are multiple play structures, swing sets, and a small sand area.
+At the back entrance of the zoo, families can spend an afternoon at a large, older playground, which has plenty of picnic tables and benches nearby.
+There is a large play structure, swing sets, and a small sand area.
 This area is VERY shaded, which is really nice in the hot summer sun.

 Food